Joining EU, Croatia aims for historic unification

 "You can't build anything without first knowing who owns what," Bosnian Communications and Transport Minister Damir Hadzic told Reuters.

-With over 1,000 islands and 10 million tourists visiting every year, and keen to resolve the issue and clinch EU funds for the bridge, Croatia has signaled it will agree to Bosnia's demand.
+With over 1,000 islands and 10 million tourists visiting every year, and keen to resolve the issue and clinch EU funds for the bridge, Croatia has signalled it will agree to Bosnia's demand.

 But Zagreb faces resistance from Dubrovnik.